Afridocs/GLBackend/REST-spec.md

 `/tip/<string t_id>/finalize_update` (Wb only)

-    Used to add description in the Material set not yet completed (optional) Used to complete the files upload, completing the Material Set.
+    Used to add description in the Folder not yet completed (optional) Used to complete the files upload, completing the Folder .

     :POST
         * Request:
-        { 'description': <String, optional description of the Material Set> }, { 'finalize': True }
+        { 'description': <String, optional description of the Folder > }, { 'finalize': True }

         * Response: